purrlab/purrlab.github.io/_projects/5_beyond.md

 Next to medical imaging occasionally lab members work on other types of data, with methods often at least partially inspired by (traditional) image processing and weakly-supervised learning techniques.
 Some projects include (not all are published yet):

 <ul>
+ <li>Aidan Stocks developed a method for improving the recognition performance of data matrix code lasered or pin-dotted on metal components</li>
 <li>Nikolaj Kjøller Bjerregaard developed a method for recognizing furigana in Japanese texts and comic books</li>
 <li>Jannik Elsässer did a project on recognizing sea grass in underwater images</li>
 <li> Patrick Wittendorff Abarzua Neira, Silas Roien Arildsen, Bertram Kosmo Hviid and Tobias Skovbæk Brund did a project on machine learning for sign language recognition </li>